-Now that infographics have entered our consciousness, we no longer need to think of timelines as events placed on a generic horizontal arrow.
-I recently wrote an article about the visual language of timelines, which got me thinking about how we can use them effectively in adult learning.
+We no longer need to think of timelines as events placed on a generic horizontal arrow.
+I recently wrote an article about the visual language of timelines, which got me thinking about how we can visualize timelines for adult learning.

 Timelines provide structure.
 Timelines have several things going for them.
 They provide a structure on which you can overlay information.
 Whether your timeline is horizontal, vertical, spiral or circular (as in the geological clock on the left), think of a timeline as the framework for your content.
 If your content consists of a progression in any way, see if you can creatively work it into this type of format.